pattsen/printer-pkginfo-1/README.md

-This is untested for installation since i dont have access yet for an IPP printer setup at work.
+This is untested since i dont have access yet for an IPP printer setup at work.
 ==================================